jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 ## Communications Security Improvements {#commsec}

-The fraction of Internet traffic that is cryptographically protected has grown tremendously in the last few years.
+Being able to ask about threat model improvements is due to progress already made: The fraction of Internet traffic that is cryptographically protected has grown tremendously in the last few years.
 Several factors have contributed to this change, from Snowden revelations to business reasons and to better available technology such as HTTP/2 {{RFC7540}}, TLS 1.3 {{RFC8446}}, QUIC {{I-D.ietf-quic-transport}}.

 In many networks, the majority of traffic has flipped from being cleartext to being encrypted.
 Reaching the level of (almost) all traffic being encrypted is no longer something unthinkable but rather a likely outcome in a few years.